Estimating quantile treatments without strict overlap: Empirical illustration

-Figure \ref{fig:Lalonde_QTE} shows the bootstrap subsampled distribution of the estimated quantile treatment effect $\delta(\tau)=q_1(\tau)-q_0(\tau)$ for $\tau=\{0.5,0.7,0.9,0.95\}$ over $2000$ subsamples of size $n_B=\lfloor \frac{n}{\log n}\rfloor$.
-Indeed, it is well known that the standard bootstrap fails to give valid inference for the sample mean when the variance is infinite \cite{athreya1987,knight1989} and subsampling is a well-established procedure that can overcome this shortcoming \cite{arcones:gine1989,politis:romano1994,athreya:lahiri:wu1998,romano:wolf1999}.
+Figure \ref{fig:Lalonde_QTE} shows the bootstrap subsampled distribution of the estimated quantile treatment effect $\delta(\tau)=q_1(\tau)-q_0(\tau)$ for $\tau=\{0.5,0.7,0.9\}$ over $500$ subsamples of size $n_B=\lfloor \frac{n}{\log n}\rfloor$.
+Indeed, it is well known that the standard bootstrap fails to give valid inference for the sample mean when the variance is infinite \citep{athreya1987,knight1989} and subsampling is a well-established procedure that can overcome this shortcoming \citep{arcones:gine1989,politis:romano1994,athreya:lahiri:wu1998,romano:wolf1999}.
 Subsampling was also considered in the context of extreme inverse probability weighting in \cite{ma:wang2020,heiler:kazak2021}.
-Figure \ref{fig:Lalonde_QTE} also explores the effect of truncating the propensity scores on the estimated quantiles effects.
-It reveals that the quantile treatment to the untreated (QTU) are fairly insensitive to truncation at the higher quantiles $0.9$ and $0.95$.
-The quantile treatment to the treated at the same levels of $\tau$ change the center of their distribution but keep a comparable variance.
-This is to be contrasted to the same estimators in the lower quantiles $0.5$ and $0.7$ where both the center and variance are greatly affected.
-Overall the plot suggests that all the QTE are significantly negative and that at the $\tau=0.5$ and $\tau=0.7$ they are different from those suggested by the naive estimators.
+Figure \ref{fig:Lalonde_QTE} also shows of our debiased truncated IPW quantile estimator, where the truncation parameter was estimated using the three step procedure decribed in Section \ref{sec:data_driven_selection}.
+It shows that as suggested in the simulations of the previous section, the truncated estimator has a smaller variance than the standard IPW estimator.
+Furthermore the resulting truncated estimates tend to be closer to the benchmark fully experimental data showed in purple.